-- quality and consistency in all early years settings, so that every child makes good progress and no child gets left behind. - a secure foundation through planning for the learning and development of each individual child, and assessing and reviewing what they have learned regularly. - partnership working between practitioners and with parents and/or carers - equality of opportunity and anti-discriminatory practice, ensuring that every child is included and supported - To provide a setting that is welcoming, safe and stimulating where children can grow in confidence; - Promote good health; - Manage behaviour effectively in a manner appropriate for the children's stage of development - To ensure that all adults who look after the children, or who have unsupervised access to them, are suitable to do so; - Ensure that the setting, furniture and equipment is safe and suitable for the purpose it was intended for; - Maintain records, policies and procedures required for the safe efficient management of the setting and to meet the needs of the children.
+- quality and consistency in all early year's settings, so that every child makes good progress and no child gets left behind. - a secure foundation through planning for the learning and development of each individual child, and assessing and reviewing what they have learned regularly. - partnership working between practitioners and with parents and/or carers - equality of opportunity and anti-discriminatory practice, ensuring that every child is included and supported - To provide a setting that is welcoming, safe and stimulating where children can grow in confidence; - Promote good health; - Manage behaviour effectively in a manner appropriate for the children's stage of development - To ensure that all adults who look after the children, or who have unsupervised access to them, are suitable to do so; - Ensure that the setting, furniture and equipment is safe and suitable for the purpose it was intended for; - One of the 2 teachers in EYFS, will be the Key Person for all children in our EYFS. - Maintain records, policies and procedures required for the safe efficient management of the setting and to meet the needs of the children.

 Keeping Safe - It is important to us that all children in the school are 'safe'.
 We aim to educate children on boundaries, rules and limits and to help them understand why they exist.
 We provide children with choices to help them develop this important life skill.
 We encourage children to take risks and highlight the importance of keeping themselves safe by teaching them how to recognise and avoid hazards.
 We aim to protect the physical and psychological well-being of all children.
 (See Cookridge Primary School's Child Protection Policy).
 Good Health - All children are provided with a healthy snack each day as well as being given the choice of milk.
 They have access to water at all times.
+All incidents of injury that are witnessed or are brought to our attention will be recorded if medical intervention was needed and parents will be informed where appropriate, especially when a child has had a bump to the head.

 Intimate Care - "Intimate" care is any care which involves washing, touching or carrying out an invasive procedure that most children are able to carry out themselves.
 However, depending on a child's age and stage of development, they may need some support, for example dressing, wiping their bottom after using the toilet and changing underwear following an accident.
-In most cases, intimate care is to do with personal hygiene and it is good practise for the school to inform the school nurse of all children requiring intimate care.
+In most cases, intimate care is to do with personal hygiene and it is good practise for the school to record all incidents of where a member of staff has had to help with intimate care.
 Every child has the right to privacy, dignity and a professional approach from all staff when meeting their needs and it is important that staff work in partnership with parents to give the right support to an individual child.
-No intimate care is to be given without the express written permission of the parent or guardian of that child and all parents and guardians will be asked to provide that permission when their child joins reception at Cookridge.